 •The ZhenYuan General Bronze Cannon which is identified to be one of the possessions of the renowned General Chen Huacheng

 •The big Hua Qian which is associated with the Tai Ping Heavenly Kingdom

 Visiting Shanghai History Museum does not end with scrutiny of the impressive collection or artifacts.
 Visitors will also enjoy the daily performances which are based on the exciting history of Shanghai.
-It covers important events from the Qing Dynasty up to 1940s.
-The production is composed of the best actors and theater production team which teamed-up to create an energy-filled presentation which also highlights Shanghai history.
+It covers important events from the Qing Dynasty up to the 1940s.
+The production is composed of the best actors and theater production team which teamed up to create an energy-filled presentation that also highlights Shanghai history.

 Yan’an Xi Road 1357, Shanghai, China.

 How to Get There?

 35 RMB for the entrance of the Shanghai History Museum only; Other offered travel guides may cost a tad higher but this includes a guide and sight-seeing to other nearby attractions.